The continuation of Ryse: Son of Rome was on the table, but it ran into decisive internal problems.

 Behind this absence, there is no mystery, but rather business decisions, disagreements over rights, and a very different context from the current one.
 The project was once planned, but it never advanced enough to become a formal production.

-Why Ryse 2 never developed: rights, sales, and a troubled studio
+Why Ryse 2 never developed: rights, sales, and a studio in trouble

 The most repeated and supported reason by old reports is clear: Microsoft and Crytek did not reach an agreement on the ownership of the license.
-The former had financed the original game, but did not own the IP; the latter wanted to remain the owner of it despite facing economic difficulties:
+The first had financed the original game, but did not own the IP; the second wanted to remain the owner of it despite going through economic difficulties:

 - Another key factor is that Crytek no longer operates as it did back then, and part of its teams dispersed years ago.
 The company has not shown signs of resuming that line of development, and without Xbox’s control over the license, the possibility of a sequel faded away over time.